 TreeBehavior: facilitates accessing and manipulating hierarchical data in database tables

 You can also create your own behaviors.
 Behaviors can be a great way to keep a clean code base and keep your code out of your controller.
-A good example is the open source ImageUploadBehavior which allows for a very simple image or file uploading.
+A good example is the open-source ImageUploadBehavior, which allows for a very simple image or file uploading.
 By specifying a few rules in your model file, files will be automatically validated and uploaded, with no extra code required in your Controller file.
-An added plus of that particular behavior is that it uses PHP Thumb to automatically resize any image uploads.
+An added plus of this behavior is that it uses PHP Thumb to resize any image uploads automatically.

-Creating a category structure which goes unlimited levels deep is a good example of where the CakePHP’s TreeBehavior can come in handy.
+Creating a category structure that might have unlimited depth is a good example of where CakePHP’s TreeBehavior can come in handy.

 Employing the TreeBehavior is trivially simple and is done as follows in your model file: